offalynne/Input/docs/6.0/Device-Quirks.md

 - On Windows OS versions below Windows 10, some Bluetooth controllers fail to operate correctly.
 This is a system-level problem beyond our capability to address.

+- On Windows, Xbox Game Bar is known to be problematic for Xbox gamepad use with many games including the Game Maker Studio runtime causing application freezing and slowdown.
+[Disabling Xbox Game Bar](https://www.epicgames.com/help/en-US/rocket-league-c5719357623323/troubleshooting-c7261971242139/how-do-i-turn-off-game-mode-xbox-game-bar-and-captures-on-my-pc-to-improve-rocket-league-s-performance-a5720078869147) may resolve the issue.

 - On MacOS, GameMaker's [game controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
 Input fixes this with a value offset for gamepad button and axis inputs.

 - On MacOS, the "gamepad select" button takes a screenshot on double press and records video on long press.
 Be aware when setting default bindings that this can be problematic for users with the feature enabled (default OS behaviour).